Happiest Countries in the World in 2023

-Many people believe happiness it’s just a brief time of being totally aware of your surroundings.
-For some, it’s high-quality life, and for others, it’s having a good income.
+Many people believe happiness is a brief, temporary state of mind.
+For some, it’s having a high-quality life; for others, it’s earning a lot of money.
 But, what exactly is happiness?
-Is there a country where expats and digital nomads feel happy?
+Is there a country where both locals, as well as travelers, expats, and digital nomads, feel happy?

-In a quest to serve you better, we’ve listed the top 10 happiest countries.
+In a quest to help you find your happy place, we’ve listed the top 10 happiest countries.

 The Top 10 Happiest Countries

 The Nordic countries perform well on the common happiness indicators used by the report to explain its findings: healthy life expectancy, GDP per capita, social support in times of crisis, low corruption and high social trust, generosity in a community, and freedom to make important life decisions.

 New Zealand is an affluent country with magnificent landscapes that have been well-preserved.
 The pace of life is significantly slower in New Zealand, and residents value their holidays and weekends.

 New Zealand offers some of the world’s top social welfare systems.
 Furthermore, the country is full of peace and tranquillity.
 With amazing trails, hiking, skiing, skydiving, water activities, and so much more, it’s practically impossible to get bored in New Zealand.

 A strong social network and support from family and friends is an important reason why Israel is a happy country.
 Israel is increasingly entrepreneurial and retains a high level of social solidarity while demonstrating progressive tolerance and acceptance.

 Israel has a stable economy, a long life expectancy, great health care, and a strong social and family framework that provides a sense of security and connection to its citizens.
 Friends and family are very important and Israelis prioritize spending quality time with them.
 There’s the sea, archaeology, history, wonderful food, and a population made up of people from all around the world.